MauroBarron/School_District_Analysis/README.md

-# School_District_Analysis
+# School_District_Analysis Challenge.
 Learning Jupyter with School District Data and Analysis

-# Challege Summary questions and answers are below.

 # How is the distric summary affected when reading and math scores are dropped for 9th graders at Thomas High School?
    The % Passing Math dropped from 94% to 88%